 Please ensure you are included into the PDA mailing list to receive the information about upcoming social events.
 If you have any suggestions and ideas, you are welcome to contact Camila Hernández Frederick.

-The newest version will be available for download in 2020.
+The newest version is available HERE for download.